sambhu7d/python-print-formatting-/README.md

-# python print types
+# python print function
- The project is to give an over view of print keyword
+ The project is to give an summary of print fuction